oguimbal/jcool-docs/negociation/facts.md

 **If you have posted reviews**, you must check that there is no missing information (see previous section).
    You can check that on the `amendFacts()` mutation result.
 If there is some missing info, you have to either:
-- Ask a human to fill the given form (if you dont want to automate this).
+- Ask a human to fill the given form (if you do not want to automate this).
-- Or provide the asked info via a call to `addMissingFact()` mutation (check the GraphQL schema documentation), which could **ALSO** ask for further information.
+- Or provide the missing information via a call to `addMissingFact()` mutation (check the GraphQL schema documentation), which could **ALSO** ask for further information.
 Then repeat until no further information is asked.

 Once this is done, you will have to [review claims](/negociation/claims.md)